Markets

 Forex Markets

 Currencies are always traded in pairs.
-But despite a number of options, only some posses the liquidity and other characteristics you need to generate intraday profits.
+But despite several options, only some possess the liquidity and other characteristics you need to generate intraday profits.

 Key Considerations